techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/my_daily_logs.md

 ## Table of Contents
 - Week 4
     - [Fri 02 Feb '24](#fri02feb)
+        - [ [SOLVED] Can not restore backup because I don't have the authorization to do so.](#can-not-restore-backup-because-i-dont-have-the-authorization-to-do-so)
     - [Thu 01 Feb '24](#thu01feb)
     - [Wed 31 Jan '24](#wed31jan)
     - [Tue 30 Jan '24](#tue30jan)